AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with the `$header` modifier are supported by AdGuard for Windows, Mac, and Android v1.11 or later.
+Rules with the `$header` modifier are supported by AdGuard for Windows, Mac, and Android with [CoreLibs](https://adguard.com/en/blog/introducing-corelibs.html) v1.11 or later.

 :::